 - Defensive responsibilities for attacking-minded players.

-- Takes immense physical exertion from several players that can lead to burnout throughout a season.
+- It takes immense physical exertion from several players, leading to burnout throughout the season.

 - Attacks begin from a very deep position.

 - Potential to exploit center backs in 1-vs-1 situations.

 - Often pits a lone striker against several defenders.

 - It can be more complicated and intricate to teach to players.

 Patience is key when battling a 4-2-3-1 formation.
 Teams that try to rush the ball forward quickly become frustrated with the cover this formation provides.

 To play against this formation, you should look to exploit the space in the wings, especially behind the 3 midfielders.

 Playing the ball behind the three midfielders and ahead of the outside backs forces the opposing defender to rush forward or pull one of the two defensive center mids wide.

 In either case, the team is pulled out of shape, allowing your attack to advance in the gaps.
 Once the midfielders are moved out of position, gaps will appear in the center of the field.
 This is when you should have a player ready to exploit that space.